Slavery and Human Trafficking Statement

-This Slavery and Human Trafficking Statement applies to Venner Shipley, a leading firm of European patent and trade mark attorneys and lawyers with offices in London, Cambridge, Guildford, Manchester and Munich.
-The Firm employs around 140 people.
+This Slavery and Human Trafficking Statement applies to Venner Shipley, a leading firm of European patent and trade mark attorneys and lawyers with offices in London, Cambridge, Guildford, Manchester, Munich and Tunbridge Wells.
+The Firm employs around 160 people.

 As part of Venner Shipley’s commitment to ensuring that there is no modern slavery or human trafficking in its supply chains, it has the following internal policies to ensure that it is conducting business in an ethical and transparent manner:

 Venner Shipley works with a carefully selected list of reputable recruitment agencies to source both permanent and temporary staff.
 We are signatories to the Good Recruitment Charter and require all agencies with whom we work to abide by this.
 Venner Shipley conducts robust checks on any new employees, including eligibility to work in the UK, to safeguard against human trafficking or individuals being forced to work against their will.

 Our Equality, diversity and inclusion policy aims to ensure that the firm provides a fair working environment where all current and prospective staff are treated fairly and where difference is respected and valued.
 The policy applies equally to our suppliers and third parties in the expectation that their standards and ethical standards will be in line with our own.